 Quick overview:

-The Windows 8 user interface, which Microsoft is also retaining in version 8.1, divides the community into two camps: some appreciate the tile look and the focus on mobile devices with touchscreens, others are not happy with this control on PCs and notebooks.
-If you don't like the handling, you can change it: With a few steps, users can implement Windows 8.1 with a Windows 7 design.
+The user interface of Windows 8, which Microsoft has retained in version 8.1, divides the community into two camps: some appreciate the tile look and the focus on mobile devices with touchscreens, others are not happy with this control on PCs and notebooks.
+If you don't like the handling, you can change it: With a few steps, users can realize Windows 8.1 with Windows 7 design.

 First remove components from Windows 8.1